-The nature of the Company's business model, strategic objectives, operations and activities are set out in the strategic report under the terms of section 400 of the companies act 2006.
+The nature of the Company's business model, strategic objectives, operations and activities are set out in the Strategic Report.

 The Company is exempt from preparing group financial statements as it is a wholly owned subsidiary of a parent undertaking preparing group financial statements.
-Further details of the registered address and parent company are available in Note 32.
+Further details of the registered address and parent company are available in Note 31.
+Further details on the Company's accounting policies in relation to investments are available on page 69.